-The most common and familiar method for lowering your tax liability due to health expenses is to itemize your deductions and include medical expenses on Schedule A. You can deduct qualified healthcare costs that are greater than 7.5% of your adjusted gross income (AGI).
+The most common and familiar method for lowering your tax liability due to health expenses is to itemize your deductions and include medical expenses on Schedule A. You can deduct qualified healthcare costs that are greater than 10% of your adjusted gross income (AGI).
 Though for many that income threshold is high, there are a range of expenses you can claim that qualify to meet it.
-(Of note, the income threshold for deducting healthcare expenses is scheduled to increase to 10% of AGI in 2013.)

 Expenses that your employer or insurance company cover don’t count, and you can’t “double dip” your tax break by claiming deductions for anything you’ve paid for from your health savings account (HSA) or flexible spending account (FSA).